 If you don’t receive a timely response, please email the director of the writing program, Dr. Kimberly Angle.

 Montreat’s library staff has put together a collection of online resources to help students adhere to standard APA style guidelines in their writing.
-You can access the LibGuide here.
+You can access the APA LibGuide here.

 You can work as a paid writing scholar beginning your sophomore year.
 You’ll just need a faculty recommendation.
 Once you have that, you can contact the writing program director for details.